corefan/xenko-docs/manual/input/gestures.md

 To turn on gesture recognition:

 1. Create an instance of the configuration class for the gesture you want to recognize.
-For example, for the drag gesture, create an instance of @'xref:SiliconStudio.Xenko.Input.GestureConfigDrag'.
+For example, for the drag gesture, create an instance of @'SiliconStudio.Xenko.Input.GestureConfigDrag'.
 2. Configure the class parameters.
 3. Add the gesture configuration to the @'SiliconStudio.Xenko.Input.InputManager.Gestures' collection.